 Are you serving in ministry with the special challenges that a rural community presents?
 Do you sometimes wish you had the ministry resources your friends who serve in the city have?
 Are you always challenged to find creative ways to make things work for people who are spread out over a broader area?
 Then this Connect Group is for you!

 Small-church youth ministry leaders need the support and encouragement of each other!
 Small-church settings have their own particular dynamics and unique challenges.
-What you do is JUST as vital to the Kingdom of God as what’s happening in bigger churches with bigger budgets.
+What you do is JUST as vital to the kingdom of God as what’s happening in bigger churches with bigger budgets.
 Join our Connect Group as we listen, share, cry, laugh, pray, eat… and hang on for dear life!

 First, THANK YOU for being a youth ministry volunteer.
 You’re the backbone of any healthy youth ministry.
 Two quick rules for our group: #1: You’re never allowed to say the words “I’m just a volunteer.”
 And #2: There won’t be any assignments or homework.
-SO join us to get refreshed, share our joys, vent our struggles, and gain valuable insights into being the best servant of God that we can be.
+So join us to get refreshed, share our joys, vent our struggles, and gain valuable insights into being the best servants of God that we can be.

 Life can be crazy being married to a youth worker!
 Luckily, we’ve had some wonderful mentors and friends who are on a similar journey and have a great sense of humor.
 Join other wives in this community—we’ll share stories, laugh together, and encourage each other in this crazy journey.

 Married to a female youth worker?
 Wonder what other hubbies experience with wives in youth ministry?
 This Connect Group is for you!
 Joel Snyder, group leader, is both the husband of a youth pastor and a youth pastor himself, so he sees this dynamic from both sides.
 Guys, come and hang out for listening and learning.